6Q0B44E

-6Q0B44E, sometimes abbreviated to B44E, is a small object, probably an item of space debris, that is currently orbiting Earth outside the orbit of the Moon as of November 2018.
+6Q0B44E, sometimes abbreviated to B44E, is a small object that was discovered orbiting Earth outside the orbit of the Moon in August 2006.
+It was observed until March 2007, at which point it was lost.
+It is likely, though unproven, that the same object was re-discovered as XL8D89E, which was observed between 2015 and 2018.

+The properties of 6Q0B44E indicate it is probably an artificial item of space debris, just a few metres across.
+Orbit calculations show it experiences non-gravitational accelerations (such as a slow gas leak) that gradually shift its position, making it difficult to track.

 Discovery

 6Q0B44E was first observed by Catalina Sky Survey researchers at the Lunar and Planetary Laboratory of the University of Arizona on 28 August 2006.
 The sighting was confirmed the next day by observations at the Siding Spring Survey and Table Mountain Observatory.

 Observations

 6Q0B44E was spotted at what was later calculated to be the brightest part of its orbit, at 19th magnitude.
 As the object moved away from Earth, its brightness dropped on an approximately six-month cycle down to 28th magnitude, severely limiting study.

 The object was observed 56 times in the seven months after its discovery, but was lost in March 2007.
 Another unidentified satellite of Earth, XL8D89E, was discovered in June 2016 on a similar - but not identical - orbit.
 It is likely, though unproven, that both 6Q0B44E and XL8D89E are the same object, with the orbit shifted in the intervening decade by non-gravitational accelerations (such as slow escape of gas).
+XL8D89E was observed regularly until May 2017, then again in November 2018, before being lost.